-To maintain healthy teeth, it’s essential to have good oral and dental hygiene.
+To maintain healthy teeth, it’s essential to practice good dental hygiene.
 It's also important to visit a dental care provider at least two times a year, who will assess the current state of your oral health and provide input on how to take care of your teeth properly.
-During your initial visit to Lifetime Family Dental in Williamsburg, Virginia, you can expect your oral exam to be accompanied by x-rays or other dental imaging techniques.
+During your initial visit to Lifetime Family Dental, you can expect your oral exam to be accompanied by x-rays or other dental imaging techniques.
 With digital imaging, the storage, retrieval, and manipulation of images is made much easier, meaning less time spent with us and more time spent doing what you love!

 An intraoral camera is a small video camera that takes an image of the outside of the gum or tooth.
 The intraoral camera resembles an oversized pen.
 While simultaneously viewing a monitor, the dentist inserts the camera into a patient's mouth and gently shifts it about so that images can be taken from a variety of angles.

 iTero® Dental Impressions